 Although Uber does still involve getting into a car with a complete stranger, there are solid safety measures.
 For solo travelers, you can assess the reviews of a driver before you get in their vehicle.

-If they have anything less than 4.5 stars, you can simply bypass them and nab one with a perfect rating.
+If they have anything less than four-and-a-half stars, you can simply bypass them and nab one with a perfect rating.
 This way, you can be assured that you will be safe and, presumably, not harassed during your trip.

 Taxis are a complete gamble.
 Sure, I have had some lovely taxi drivers in my time, but some of them have also been the kind of men I wouldn’t want to cross on a dark street, let alone get into a car with.